nvmcr/DataScience_HandBook/Machine_Learning/README.md

 5. Gradient boosting methods are the most powerful models but interpretability is not so good.

 # Dimensionality Reduction
 As the name says it is used for decreasing dimensions/features.
-Often used for better computation or visualization or interpreting important features.
-Though it comes under unsupervised learning we will have it separate.
+Often used for better computation or visualization or interpretation of important features.
+I will only discuss the unsupervised ways.
+(Linear Discriminant Analysis is a supervised dimensionality reduction technique)
 ## PCA
 Principal Component Analysis is quite a popular choice for dimensionality reduction.
 It preserves the most important information or patterns present in the data.
 It achieves this by finding a set of orthogonal variables, known as principal components, that capture the maximum variance in the original data.